Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Result of the rate equation

 \subsection{The resonance energy vs. $Y_{\nu_{\rm s}}$}

 Second, the resonance energy dependence is interpreted similarly, because it is related to the reaction rate of the sterile neutrino.
-Figure \ref{fig4} shows the temperature evolution of effective mixing angle, $\sin^2 2\tilde{\theta}$ (the top panel), and $Y_{\nu_{\rm s}}$ (the bottom panel).
-The value of mixing angle $\theta$ is fixed as 0.03.
+Figure \ref{fig4} shows the temperature evolution of reaction rate $\Gamma_{\nu_{\rm s}}$ and $H$ (upper panel) and $Y_{\nu_{\rm s}}$ (lower panel).
+The value of mixing angle $\theta$ is fixed as 0.01.
 The black vertical dashed line at $T=150\,\rm{MeV}$ corresponds to the temperature of the quark-hadron transition.
 At the temperature, the equilibrium abundance of the sterile neutrino is increased because of decreasing $g_{*\mathrm{S}}$.
-For the case of $E_{\rm{res}}=0.05\,\rm{GeV}$, the resonance peak occurs at $T<150\,\rm{MeV}$ and the reaction rate of the sterile neutrino is small at early time.
-Because the reaction rate becomes smaller than the cosmic expansion rate at the early time, it freezes out earlier and its final abundance is small.
-On the other hand, for the case of $E_{\rm{res}} = 0.4\,\rm{GeV}$, the resonance peak occurs at around $T=150\,\rm{MeV}$.
-For this reason, the reaction rates is the highest at $T\sim150\,\rm{MeV}$ and after this point, the reaction rate is decreased.
-So the sterile neutrino is decoupled at $T<150\,\rm{MeV}$ and its final abundance is large.
-In the case of $E_{\rm{res}} = 3\,\rm{GeV}$, reaction rates are high in the early time.
-However, the resonance peak occurs at $T>150\,\rm{MeV}$ and the reaction rate is decreased before $T=150\,\rm{MeV}$.
-Therefore, although the decoupling occurs later than that of $E_{\rm{res}}=0.05\,\rm{GeV}$, it is earlier than that of $E_{\rm{res}}=0.4\,\rm{GeV}$.
-The final abundance is then higher than that of $E_{\rm{res}}=0.05\,\rm{GeV}$ but smaller than that of $E_{\rm{res}}=0.4\,\rm{GeV}$.

-We can discuss the dependence of the final abundance on the parameter $E_{\rm res}$ in the following three regions.
-The first region is $E_{\rm res} \lesssim T_{\rm dec}$, where $T_{\rm dec}$ is the decoupling temperature of the sterile neutrino which depends on the parameter $E_{\rm res}$ and $\theta$.
-In this region, the final abundance of the sterile neutrino $Y_{\nu_{\rm s}}$ is increased with the increase of the resonance energy at the same mixing angle because the reaction rate is increased as shown in \eqn{eq15}.

-The second region is resonance region, {\it i.e.}, $E_{\rm res}\sim T_{\rm dec}$, in which the resonance condition gives the highest mixing probability in the decoupling epoch.
-Consequently the highest value of $Y_{\nu_{\rm s}}$ is realized in the region.
-The third region is $E_{\rm res} \gtrsim T_{\rm dec}$.
-The dependence is similar to the case for $E_{\rm res} \lesssim T_{\rm dec}$ [\eqn{eq15}].
-However, if the resonance energy is much larger than $T_{\rm dec}$, the dependence on the resonance energy disappears and the value of $Y_{\nu_{\rm s}}$ depends only on the mixing angle.